orionrobots/orionrobots.github.io/wiki/open_source.md

 <p>The concept has extended past software, and into hardware, music, creative writing, video and in fact just about anything one can imagine.
 It is seen by some as the arch-nemesis of intellectual property.
 </p>
 <h1  id="Licenses">Licenses</h1>
-<ul><li> <a class="wiki" href="https://creativecommons.org/">Creative Commons</a> - The creative commons license's (a group)  work on the basis of "Some rights reserved".
+<ul><li> <a href="https://creativecommons.org/">Creative Commons</a> - The creative commons license's (a group)  work on the basis of "Some rights reserved".
 This means that someone creating content may choose exactly what kind of rights somebody may have.
 The licenses are designed to have a plain english version, a legalese version and even a computer readable version, so there is little room for ambiguity.
 </li></ul><p>
 </p>
-<ul><li> <a class="wiki" href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPL</a> - The GNU Public License or GPL is probably the best known Open Source license.
+<ul><li> <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPL</a> - The GNU Public License or GPL is probably the best known Open Source license.
 It specifies that derivation is allowed, that the source code of the software is available, that derivations or redistributions of the software must retain such rights.
 Most of the software used to run OrionRobots is covered under this license.
 Its lesser relative is the LGPL.
 </li></ul><p>
 </p>
 <ul><li> BSD - The Berkeley Software Distribution is a Unix style operating system, and uses its own BSD license.
 Many other Open Source licenses decided to adopt a similar set of rights and restrictions.
 It is a great deal more open than the GPL, and is considered more amenable for commercialisation, though possibly less rewarding for voluntary or community effort.